Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

 characters?

-We refer to this or these sections of aban files as new document limbo, or just limbo when the context is clear.
+We refer to this or these sections of aban files as document break limbo, or just limbo when the context is clear.

 I like to say it is undefined and